University of Cumbria: Organisation and structure

 At one stage the university had debts totalling £13,000,000 and in March 2010, it received a cash advance from HEFCE to enable it to pay staff.
 It has since pulled itself out of debt and is profitable.

 In 2022 the Manchester Employment Tribunal found the university to have unfairly dismissed and discriminated against a pregnant employee during the COVID-19 pandemic.
 The HR department was described by the tribunal as disorganised and described the failure to conduct a consultation during the redundancy situation as a wholesale failure.
+The employee was awarded £130,000 compensation.

 Academic profile

 The university has five specialist departmental areas that offer a range of flexible, multidisciplinary courses: